 Diamond is a very small town located in the state of Ohio.
 With a population of 2,799 people and just one neighborhood, Diamond is the 396th largest community in Ohio.

-Diamond is a blue-collar town, with 39.33% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Diamond is generally considered to be a blue-collar town.
+37.68% of the Diamond workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Diamond is a town of sales and office workers, professionals, and transportation and shipping workers.
-There are especially a lot of people living in Diamond who work in office and administrative support (14.05%), management occupations (7.41%), and sales jobs (6.40%).
+There are especially a lot of people living in Diamond who work in office and administrative support (15.50%), management occupations (7.60%), and healthcare (5.62%).

-The per capita income in Diamond in 2022 was $41,104, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
-This equates to an annual income of $164,416 for a family of four.
+The per capita income in Diamond in 2022 was $39,188, which is upper middle income relative to Ohio and the nation.
+This equates to an annual income of $156,752 for a family of four.
+However, Diamond contains both very wealthy and poor people as well.

 The people who call Diamond home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Diamond residents report their race to be White, followed by Asian.
 Important ancestries of people in Diamond include German, Irish, English, Italian, and Polish.